Boobie Miles: After high school and subsequent legal troubles

+Legacy

 In 2010, southern hip hop rapper/producer Big K.R.I.T. released a song entitled "Hometown Hero" on his mixtape Krit Wuz Here, in which he features Boobie Miles quotes from the movie Friday Night Lights.
 Big K.R.I.T., also released a song entitled "Boobie Miles" on his 2012 mixtape 4eva Na Day.
-In 2021, Brockhampton member Matt Champion references Miles on the song "What's the Occasion?"

-Miles is related to Buffalo Bills linebacker Von Miller.
+Miles is related to Washington Commanders linebacker Von Miller.

 Anthony Dixon, a former running back and special-teamer for the Buffalo Bills, is nicknamed "Boobie" in reference to Miles.

-Miles Sanders, a current running back for the Carolina Panthers, is also nicknamed "Boobie" in reference to Miles.
+Miles Sanders, a running back for the Dallas Cowboys, is also nicknamed "Boobie" in reference to Miles.

-Quavo, member of hip hop trio Migos, references Miles in the song "Bad and Boujee" with the line "Run with that sack, call me Boobie".
+Several members of the 2023 Detroit Lions named his portrayal as the best fictional athlete of all time.